dadrus/jpa-unit/README.md

 }
 ```

-If indexes need to be included as well, the following structure applies:
+If indexes (for more information on MongoDB indexes and types see [MongoDB Indexes](https://docs.mongodb.com/manual/indexes/)) need to be included as well, the following structure applies:

 ```.json
 {